-The client, a safari travel operator working on three continents was currently using Salesforce CRM, and at large cost, had over the last year integrated Salesforce into both this booking engine and their sales operations.
-Disillusioned by the sprawling licensing costs and the ongoing month bills to customise and integrate Salesforce, the she had pulled to plug on the project, and wanted to move over to HubSpot CRM.
+The client, a safari travel operator working on three continents was currently using Salesforce CRM, and at a large cost, had over the last year integrated Salesforce into both this booking engine and their sales operations.
+Disillusioned by the sprawling licensing costs and the ongoing monthly bills to customise and integrate Salesforce, she had pulled the plug on the project and wanted to move over to HubSpot CRM.

 On the flip side, we have another potential customer in the medical technology industry that was desperate to move from their legacy CRM system over to HubSpot CRM.
 They cited the ease of use and user interface of HubSpot CRM as the primary reason.

 But not all CRM applications are simple...
-The medical technology client that we recommended rather go with Salesforce had 25 different suppliers with 20,000 - 30,000 product line items per supplier, and wanted to integrate the quoting of all these line items into the CRM.
-Salesforce being an enterprise level system, can handle this massive product book and large volume of daily quotes per rep. Examples of large considered purchases and application perfect for HubSpot CRM are: Consulting contract, a large capital purchase like a machine, vehicle or building, or marketing services like a new website or a marketing retainer.
+The medical technology client that we recommended rather go with Salesforce had 25 different suppliers with 20,000 - 30,000 product line items per supplier and wanted to integrate the quoting of all these line items into the CRM.
+Salesforce being an enterprise level system, can handle this massive product book and a large volume of daily quotes per rep. Examples of large considered purchases and applications perfect for HubSpot CRM are consulting contracts, a large capital purchase like a machine, vehicle or building, or marketing services like a new website or a marketing retainer.

 2. Industry leading user interface

 You desire the cleanest and easiest CRM user interface on the market.
 Millennials, born between 1981-1996, and now 22-37 years old form the large majority of today's sales teams.
 They are remarkably IT literate and have an affinity for clean and easy to use system interfaces.
 I would go as far to say that the poor user interface of Salesforce was one of the largest reasons the safari travel operator was wanting to move over to HubSpot CRM.
 A great user interface has a massive impact on user uptake - especially when the users fall into the millennial age group.